A bijective proof and generalization of Siladi\'c's Theorem: Introduction

-Dilating \eqref{A} by \eqref{dila} gives exactly the minimal difference conditions in Siladi\'c's theorem and \eqref{eq111} becomes the generating function for partitions into distinct odd parts, so that \Thm{th1} is a corollary of \Thm{th2}. \\\\Our purpose here is to build a bijection for a generalization of Dousse's theorem to an arbitrary number of primary colors.
+Dilating \eqref{A} by \eqref{dila} gives exactly the minimal difference conditions in Siladi\'c's theorem and \eqref{eq111} becomes the generating function for partitions into distinct odd parts, so that \Thm{th1} is a corollary of \Thm{th2}.
+By restricting the set of primary colors to $\{a\}$, and applying the transformation $(q,a)\mapsto (q^2,q^{-1})$, one can derive the following analogue of Schur's theorem. \begin{theo} Let $n$ be a positive integer.
+The number of partitions of $n$ into distinct odd parts is equal to the number of partitions of $n$ into distinct positive integers, odd or multiples of $4$, such that two consecutive parts differ by at least $4$, and the two multiples of $4$ differ by at least $8$. \end{theo} Our purpose here is to build a bijection for a generalization of Dousse's theorem to an arbitrary number of primary colors.
 We consider a set of $m$ primary colors $a_1<\cdots<a_m$.
 And we order the parts colored by primary colors in the usual way, first according to size and then according to color (see \eqref{odd}).
 We also set $m^2$ secondary colors $a_ia_j$ with $i,j\in \{1,\dots,m\}$, in such a way that $a_ia_j$ only colors parts with the same parity as $\chi(a_i\leq a_j)$, where $\chi(A)=1$ if $A$ is true and $\chi(A)=0$ if not (see \eqref{div}). \\We then extend the partial order $\gg_c$ to parts colored with primary and secondary colors, which corresponds to minimal difference conditions between the parts (see \Sct{cdtdif} and \Sct{genpr}).
-This leads to the following theorem. \begin{theo} Let $\mathcal{D}(u_1,\dots,u_m,n)$ denote the set of partitions of $n$ such that parts are ordered by $\gg_c$, with no part equal to $1_{a_ia_j}$, and with $u_i$ equal to the number of parts colored by $a_i$, $a_ia_j$ or $a_ja_i$ with $i\neq j$, plus twice the number of parts colored by $a_i^2$.
-Let $\mathcal{C}(u_1,\dots,u_m,n)$ denote the set of partitions of $n$ with $u_k$ distinct parts with color $a_k$.
+This leads to the following theorem. \begin{theo} Let $\mathcal{C}(u_1,\dots,u_m,n)$ denote the set of partitions of $n$ with $u_k$ distinct parts with color $a_k$.
+Let $\mathcal{D}(u_1,\dots,u_m,n)$ denote the set of partitions of $n$ such that parts are ordered by $\gg_c$, with no part equal to $1_{a_ia_j}$, and with $u_i$ equal to the number of parts colored by $a_i$, $a_ia_j$ or $a_ja_i$ with $i\neq j$, plus twice the number of parts colored by $a_i^2$.
 We then have

 \end{theo} In terms of $q$-series, we have the equation